Biosolverr/ai-escrow/docs/FLOW.md

 - Platform fee discourages repeated re-deployment attempts

 ### LLM Hallucination
-- All three agents fetch the actual URL (not relying on description)
+- Every validator fetches the actual URL itself (not relying on the leader's description) and asks its own LLM independently
-- Majority vote reduces single-model hallucination impact
+- `gl.eq_principle.strict_eq()` requires every validator's canonical
+  verdict to exactly match the leader's — a single hallucinating validator is outvoted by the rest of the network's consensus, not by a local re-sampling trick
 - Clear binary/trinary output format reduces ambiguity

 ## Economic Model